Whats the difference between Android malware, spyware, adware and a virus?

 Also, malware is what these Android antivirus applications are looking for and uninstalling.
-Besides having a known database of malware instances, some of these apps can use hueristic rules (scanning for certain patterns or behaviours) to find infected files.
+Besides having a known database of malware instances, some of these apps can use heuristic rules (scanning for certain patterns or behaviors) to find infected files.

 I've encountered malware on Android (some pay per message SMS deal) but I had to go looking for it.
 It's not as in-your-face as many want us to believe, due mostly to Google's constant scanning of the Play Store to remove apps that are published with these behaviors, but it exists and is easy to find if you go looking for it.